amphyvi/rp5-dualboot/README.md

 # Android/Linux Dualboot on RP5
 This guide was, for some reason, "removed by Reddit's filters" after being up for ~8 months.
 My guess is that Reddit doesn't like it when you edit a post too many times.
-I was just trying to keep it up to date, but go off, Reddit 🤷‍♀️
+I was just trying to keep it up to date, but go off, Reddit 🤷‍♀️ There's a few formatting changes on this version since Github is nicer for that sort of thing.
+All the info is the same though!
 [Original thread here](https://www.reddit.com/r/retroid/comments/1h4lxsv/comment/mznsrlh)

-There's a few formatting changes on this version since Github is nicer for that sort of thing.
-All the info is the same though!
+I'm slowly adding screenshots and photos as I'm able to do so, per several requests to do so.
+I'll continue doing it as time permits.
+Thanks!

 -----